pineapple-bois/polynomial-methods/README.md

 ----

-"I also aimed to make the inner workings of polynomial computations more transparent.
-As a newcomer to the field, I found it challenging to understand the underlying functionality of many classes and functions I used from various modules.
+"As a newcomer to programming, I found it challenging to understand the underlying functionality of many classes and functions within the `SciPy` stack.
 My goal was to create a module that, while still a 'black box' in terms of usage (for example, when you call the plot method, a graph appears as if by magic!), has clear and detailed documentation to allow any curious users to understand the 'magic' behind the operations.

 Having some experience with the Maxima Computer Algebra System, I wanted to bridge the gap between symbolic computation and Python.
 Therefore, I've integrated SymPy which allows users to perform complex symbolic computations while maintaining the ease and simplicity of Python.